NilFoundation/nil/README.md

 ## Description

 =nil; is a sharded blockchain whose global state is split between several execution shards.
-Execution shards are managed by a single master/main shard that references the latest blocks across all execution shards.
+Execution shards are managed by a single main shard that references the latest blocks across all execution shards.
 Each new block produced in an execution shard must also reference the latest block in the main shard.

 This project is a prototype implementation of =nil; in Go.